Tori Haring-Smith: Presidency of Washington and Jefferson College

 Haring-Smith was named as the 12th president of Washington & Jefferson College on October 17, 2005.
 She is also the first woman to serve as president of the college.
 During her tenure at Washington & Jefferson College, Haring-Smith began a policy of offering "Good Neighbor" scholarships to eligible students from the seven southwestern Pennsylvania counties closest to the college and twice visited the White House to discuss college affordability issues.
 She also launched Washington & Jefferson's Magellan Project, which provides scholarships for students to pursue independent projects abroad during the summer.
 When Haring-Smith retired, the Magellan Project had spent $1 million to fund 500 student trips.
 During her final year, the College was also recognized as a top producer of Fulbright scholars.

 Haring-Smith led a capital campaign that raised more than $100 million for Washington & Jefferson College to support students, faculty and update campus facilities.
 The college also shifted to buying 50% of its energy from wind farms.

 As president of the college, Haring-Smith specifically criticized the U.S. News & World Report rankings system, noting that the "financial resources" portion of the rankings formula favors colleges that have higher tuition, even without providing any educational benefits, saying that this has harmed the college's ranking because it charged $5,000 to $7,000 less in tuition than its peer institutions.
 She also questioned the "peer assessment" portion of the rankings and suggested that college presidents are rarely aware of educational improvements in their peer institutions; she noted that Washington & Jefferson College's ranking has remained the same for a number of years, even while the college made significant improvements in acceptance rates and overall selectivity, added academic programs, and constructed additional buildings.
 Haring-Smith's criticism of the rankings spurred Bob Morse, the founder of the U.S. College Rankings system to respond to the criticisms directly in an article.
 She signed the "Presidents Letter", a nationwide movement asking fellow college presidents to decline participation in the U.S. News & World Report reputation survey, a subjective evaluation where college administrators score their competition.

-In 2016, Haring-Smith made the unwise decision to attempt to reclassify the Water Polo team from NCAA Division III to a Club Sport.
-After an outcry from Alumni, Staff, and the NCAA Water Polo Community a decision to reverse course was made.
-"When you make a decision and subsequently realize that it would benefit from more deliberation, it is important to act as promptly as possible.
-We are doing just that."

 She retired from Washington & Jefferson College on June 30, 2017.